Wall St Week Ahead-Stock swoon resets valuations but recession risk, rates cloud outlook

 Since the S&P 500 .SPX reached an all-time high a year ago, the index's price-to-earnings ratio has fallen over 20% from its peaks to levels closer to historic averages.

-Some investors still see reasons to be skeptical.
+Some investors remain skeptical.
 Stocks may be more expensive than they appear if current earnings estimates do not fully account for any economic slowdown, while any downturn could further dampen what investors are willing to pay for equities.

+Even so, a surprise drop in the U.S. jobless rate reported on Friday seems to have raised optimism about a soft economic landing.

 "Valuations have corrected, but they are still not compelling relative to the macro challenges that exist," said Keith Lerner, co-chief investment officer at Truist Advisory Services, which rates fixed income as more attractive than equities.